PhD, English, UCLA, 2005

 Analyzing Supreme Court opinions and political theory, Professor Itagaki has recently published on queer/transphobic civility and interracial trust in our contemporary moment for the Connecticut Law Review and Missouri Law Review, respectively, and "racial laundering" in 2013 Shelby County v.
-Holder that dismantled the 1965 Voting Rights Act, "financial naturalism" in post-Great Recession literature, "racial pyramidization" and Karen Tei Yamashita's Tropic of Orange for a forthcoming volume in the MLA series Approaches to Teaching, critiques of multiculturalism in Volume III of the Cambridge University Press series Asian American Literature in Transition, 1965-1996.
+Holder that dismantled the 1965 Voting Rights Act.
+In comparative racialization, she has written on "racial pyramidization" and Karen Tei Yamashita's Tropic of Orange for a forthcoming volume in the MLA series Approaches to Teaching, critiques of multiculturalism in Volume III of the Cambridge University Press series Asian American Literature in Transition, 1965-1996.
 Professor Itagaki has forthcoming essays on anti-Asian violence appearing in Jennifer C. Nash and Samantha Pinto's edited Cambridge Companion to Intersectionality and on what she calls "financial naturalism" in post-Great Recession literature in an anthology on race and economics edited by Vincent Lloyd and Amaryah Armstrong.
-She and her co-author Jennifer Maria Gully (College of William and Mary) have two forthcoming articles on German pro-migrant literature and performance art in Modern Fiction Studies and Cultural Dynamics as well as two articles in Periscope: Social Text Online and philoSOPHIA: A Journal of Continental Feminism.
+She and her co-author Jennifer Maria Gülly (College of William and Mary) have two forthcoming articles on German pro-migrant literature and performance art in Modern Fiction Studies and Cultural Dynamics as well as two articles in Periscope: Social Text Online and philoSOPHIA: A Journal of Continental Feminism.
 Professor Itagaki is also the series editor for Since 1970: Studies in Contemporary America at the University of Georgia Press.

 Areas of Expertise